StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/deploy-cortex-on-kubernetes.md

 #### Elasticsearch

-By default, this chart deploys an Elasticsearch cluster with two nodes, both master-eligible and general-purpose.
+This chart deploys a master-eligible and general-purpose Elasticsearch cluster with a single node, using Elasticsearch 8 by default.

 You can review the [Bitnami Elasticsearch Helm chart](https://github.com/bitnami/charts/tree/main/bitnami/elasticsearch){target=_blank} for available configuration options.

 !!! note "Same Elasticsearch instance for both TheHive and Cortex"
     Using the same Elasticsearch instance for both TheHive and Cortex isn't recommended.
-If this setup is necessary, ensure proper connectivity and configuration for both pods, and use an Elasticsearch version that is compatible with both applications.
+If this setup is necessary, ensure proper connectivity and configuration, and use an Elasticsearch version that is compatible with both applications.
 Be aware that sharing an Elasticsearch instance creates an interdependency that may lead to issues during updates or downtime.

 #### Cortex server in TheHive